 Fujifilm GF Lens Roadmap

-Unlike some camera brands, Fujifilm is usually reasonably open about upcoming lens releases, and they publish a lens development roadmap.
-Currently, two unreleased lenses appear on the Fuji GF lens roadmap.
+Unlike some camera brands, Fujifilm is usually reasonably open about upcoming lens releases and publishes a lens development roadmap.
+After launching the GF 500mm lens, one unreleased lens appears on the Fuji GF lens roadmap, a GF Power Zoom.

 Fujifilm GF Lens Details